-Given this reality and considering the risk that this season represents for our country, our community and our clients, we have enabled this Resource Center to provide you with the necessary information for the preparation of a comprehensive and effective response to manage your risks before, during and after a storm or hurricane.
+This Resource Center has been enabled with the objective of offering the necessary information for the preparation of a comprehensive and effective response for the management of its risks before, during and after a storm or hurricane.

 The management of insurance claims is increasingly complex.
 At Marsh Saldaña, we have the best position to help you through our experience, market knowledge, and relationships to develop a transparent resolution strategy.